Cibersino/tot-readingmeter/docs/cleanup/PROTOCOL_CODE_CLEANUP_v1.9.md

   - `module.exports` / `exports.` (if applicable)
 - Preferred (if available): generate B2 via a local AST extractor script (e.g., `b2_contract_lock.cjs`) run from VS Code/terminal, then paste the generated block into the per-file note.
 - Fallback: use VS Code **PowerShell Terminal** and targeted searches to build the list manually.

+2a) **B2.1 — Raw match map (optional but useful)**
+- Purpose: navigation-only map to quickly jump to contract surfaces and key blocks in the target file.
+- Keep it compact: include only patterns/snippets you actually use for navigation.
+- Typical patterns: `ipcMain.handle(`, `ipcMain.on(`, `ipcMain.once(`, `webContents.send(`, `module.exports`, `path.join(CONFIG_DIR,`.
+- Do not include repo-wide counts here (those belong in `_repo_contract_usage.md`).

+2b) **B2.2 — Repo contract cache sync (mandatory)**
+- For every contract key listed in B2:
+  - Ensure an entry exists in `docs/cleanup/_repo_contract_usage.md`.
+  - Run VS Code repo search (Ctrl+Shift+F) for the key (include quoting variants if needed).
+  - Record: `<N> matches in <M> files` + top files, and set `Verified at commit` to current HEAD.
+- If the key already exists but `Verified at commit` is older than current HEAD, refresh it.
+- Pass condition (per-file note): all B2 keys are present in the repo cache and verified at current HEAD.
+- B3 may cite the repo cache for the string-based evidence, but each B3 occurrence must still explicitly include repo evidence (inline or by reference).

 3) **B3 — Candidate Ledger (single section; label-sorted; evidence-gated)**